Bolt.Earth Powers E-Mobility Nationwide with 30K+ EV Charging Points - www.lokmattimes.com

 Bolt.Earth Powers E-Mobility Nationwide with 30K+ EV Charging Points

-PNN Bangalore (Karnataka) [India], August 4: Bolt.Earth, India's leading EV charging infrastructure provider, today announced that it surpassed 30,000 ...
+Bangalore (Karnataka) [India], August 5: Bolt.Earth, India’s leading EV charging infrastructure provider, today announced that it surpassed 30,000 EV ...

 Bolt.Earth’s network provides EV charging points across cities, towns, commercial /residential buildings and highways, ensuring convenient access to charging points for all EV users.
 The company offers both slow and fast charging devices (3.3- 120 kW) along with a charger management system (CMS) dashboard that allows for effective tracking and monitoring of charging deployments.
 Bolt Earth’s charging points are easy to install anywhere: in shops, garages, highway pit stops, residential apartment complexes, parking spaces, for fleets, and so on.